JuliaLinearAlgebra/MatrixDepot.jl/doc/examples.rst

-We can type the matrix name to see the parameter options or matrix properties.
+We can type the matrix name to get help.

 .. code::